-Above the dash are storage compartments for the VCR, DVD, Global Positioning System, Video Center, CD Changer and Digital Broadcast System.
+Some models are equipped with storage areas above the dash for the VCR, DVD, Global Positioning System, Video Center, CD Changer and Digital Broadcast System.
 The TV antenna hookup with power booster switch is located here.
 The light is illuminated when the booster is on.
 The 120 Volt outlet for the TV is also located here.
 The video center will allow you to switch the signal from the antenna/VCR to the front or rear television sets.